fword-dev/f-word.dev/src/episodes/3/index.md

 **Bruce Lawson:** Yeah.
 I mean, they were presentational because it was about how they get displayed in a browser and not a lot of people know this but all elements are inline by default.

-**Vadim Makeev:** Oh, so without browser style sheets, they are in line?
+**Vadim Makeev:** Oh, so without browser style sheets, they are inline?

 **Bruce Lawson:** Exactly.

 **Vadim Makeev:** Oh, I didn’t know that.

 **Bruce Lawson:** Exactly.
 It’s in the CSS specs.
-Everything’s inline, unless otherwise declared as either display:none. for things like title and meta charset and things.
-Or they’re designed as block.
+Everything’s inline, unless otherwise declared as either display:none for things like title and meta charset and things.
+Or they’re defined as block.

 **Vadim Makeev:** So yeah, dear listeners, please check if your HTML is valid.
-I think it’s the easiest way to check if your nested your elements properly.
+I think it’s the easiest way to check if you nested your elements properly.
 Otherwise, if you see some elements jumping out, you’ll know why.
-It’s not just a dark or some black magic, it’s actual spec, seeing those elements, what to do.
+It’s not just a dark or some black magic, it’s actual spec, saying those elements, what to do.

 **Bruce Lawson:** Yeah.
 I mean, although we have the HTML5 parser, which means that every browser’s going to give you the same DOM from your markup, validation still is a really useful debugging aid.